Bootstrap with imputation

 bs_result = model.bootstrap(X, n_sampling)

-The adjacency matirces is stored in adjacency_matrices_
+The adjacency matirces is stored in adjacency_matrices_.

 bs_result.adjacency_matrices_.shape